SwayamSat/CHATBOT-USING-LANGCHAIN-OPENROUTER_API-AND-OPEN-SOURCE-MODEL/README.md

-# Chatbot Using LangChain and OpenRouter API
+# Chatbot Using LangChain OpenRouter API And LLAMA 3.2

 A simple chatbot application built with LangChain, Streamlit, and OpenRouter API, utilizing open-source language models.